dengking/programming-language/docs/C-family-language/C++/Language-reference/Functions/Overload-resolution/accu-Overload-Resolution.md

 type ➔ type `const `(qualification conversion) type ➔ type (identity conversion)

-Besides standard conversions there are the user-defined conversions, meaning conversion functions and converting constructors.
-User-defined conversions are applied only if they are unambiguous.
-It is good to know that at most one user-defined conversion is implicitly applied to a single value.
+Besides standard conversions there are the **user-defined conversions**, meaning conversion functions and converting constructors. **User-defined conversions** are applied only if they are unambiguous.
+It is good to know that at most one **user-defined conversion** is implicitly applied to a single value.
 Three forms of conversion sequences can be constructed from these different conversions:

 - Standard conversion sequence
 - User-defined conversion sequence